singampk/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 This model affords the following benefits:

-- Improved availability: If a control plane becomes unavailable, the scope of the outage is limited to only that control plane.
+- Improved availability: If a control plane becomes unavailable, the scope of the outage is limited to only that control plane, and the workloads in clusters managed by that control plane.

-- Configuration isolation: You can make configuration changes in one cluster, zone, or region without impacting others.
+- Improved configuration isolation: Configuration changes in one control plane affects only the workloads in clusters managed by this control plane.

+#### Failover in Shared Control Planes

-You can improve control plane availability through fail over.
-When a control plane instance becomes unavailable, workload instances can connect to another available control plane instance.
+You can improve shared control plane availability through fail over.
+When a shared control plane instance becomes unavailable, workload instances can connect to another available control plane instance, assuming the other control plane has identical configuration.
 Fail over can happen across clusters, zones, or regions.

+_Note: If the configuration across control planes is not in sync, outages may happen when a workload fails over to a new control plane_.

 {{< image width="50%"
     link="failover.svg"